ncatlab/nlab-content/pages/1/7/7/3/23771/content.md

 The hope is therefore that higher observational type theory would provide a type system which achieves both:

-1. its syntax is logically cleaner than that of [[cubical type theories]], since there isn't a second-class interval primitive;
+1. its syntax is logically cleaner than that of [[cubical type theories]], since there isn't a interval primitive;

 1. its [[inference rules]] for [[identification types]] make the [[univalence axiom]] be a computable function, as it is in [[cubical type theories]] and unlike the case for [[Martin-Löf dependent type theory]].